RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 <br><br>

 ### Configure Bitesize files
 Now lets setup the config files.
-These files are called bitesize files because that's how they originally came about.
-Thus all the files end with .bitesize.<br>

 These files are yaml based and will help you get a sample app up and running.
 Refer [Project Details](#details) for additional information on Build and Job definitions.